collective-soundworks/soundworks/README.md

 Similarly, the `disconnect` method is called whenever the client `client` disconnects from the server.
 It handles all the actions that are necessary in that case.

 In our simplified `ServerCheckin` module example, the `connect` method has to install a listener that – on the request of the client – would obtain an available client index and send it back to the client.
-If the module has been configured with a setup predefining a certain number of positions, the server additionally sends the label of the position corresponding to the index.
+If the module has been configured with a setup predefining a certain number of positions, the server additionally sends the label of the position corresponding to the client index.
 In this case, the maximum number of clients is determined by the number of seas defined by the setup.

 The `disconnect` method has to release the client index so that it can be reused by another client that connects to the server.